IvanPartsunev/survey_app_api/README.md

 - **JWT Authentication**: Authentication is handled via JWT tokens, ensuring secure access to the API.
 - **Account Creation**: Users can create accounts using Facebook, Google, or standard email registration with email confirmation.
 - **Core Functionality**: Provides CRUD operations for products, questions, answers, and comments related to surveys.
+- **Rate Limiting & Security Enhancements**:
+  - Rate limits are applied to sensitive endpoints, such as login and anonymous comment posting, to prevent abuse and bot attacks.
+  - A honeypot mechanic is added to the comments endpoint to enhance security.

 ---